 About the Nutrition Calculations on RecipeLand.com

-How do we calculate that information?
+How do we calculate the nutritional information?

 RecipeLand.com uses the USDA nutritional information database.
 The USDA classifies thousands of foods and gives their nutritional analysis.
 We have used their data to compute the nutritional totals on our recipes.